Physical (Olivia Newton-John album): Singles

 "Physical" was released as the album lead single on 28 September 1981 by MCA Records.
 The single is the most successful solo hit of Olivia's career, and became her fifth and final number one single on the Billboard Hot 100.
 "Physical" stayed for 10 weeks on the top of Hot 100, from 21 November 1981 through 23 January 1982.
 It was the largest permanence at the time, becoming the most successful song on the Billboard in the 1980s.
 The song and music video (which was recorded in a gym, with several men working out) were very controversial due to the implied sexual content, being innovative and provocative for the time.
 It was received positively by critics, with most of them calling it "good-naturedly sexy" and "an eighties gem".
 It was nominated for a Grammy Award for Best Female Pop Vocal Performance.
+It was also her tenth and final Number One single in the Netherlands, where she had the most chart-topping singles during her career.

 "Make a Move on Me" was released as the album's second single in early 1982.
-The song is one of more dance singles released by Newton-John and also was very well received by music critics.
 The music video was recorded in the same nightclub that the videos "Stranger's Touch", "Love Make Me Strong" and "Magic" were filmed.
-It was a worldwide top 10 hit, peaking at five on the Billboard Hot 100.
+It was a worldwide top 10 hit, peaking at five on the Billboard Hot 100, and also going to Number One in Sweden.
 "Landslide" was released as the third and final single from the album.
 Although it did not achieve the same success as the previous singles, it reached the top 20 on the UK Singles Chart (where it was the second single, and "Make a Move on Me" the third and last single).
 The song was not performed on the Physical Tour.